 Fill pump trap with liquid nitrogen.

 Switch on appropriate lamp for region of spectrum to be scanned (Xe lamp for UV/Visible; Tungsten filament lamp for Visible/NIR).
-Switch on an air-blow to the lamp (Make sure that it is not too strong flow as it will be popping out and you could burn the lamp).
+Switch on an air to the lamp (Make sure that it is not too fast a flow as it will be popping out).
 Make sure you have the corresponding detectors for the region of spectrum to be scanned.
 (Si for UV/visible; InGaAs for NIR).
 The lamp warms up for 20 minutes approximately.
-Adjust wattage to 75 W if it didn’t adjust itself after 20 min.
+Adjust wattage to 75 W at start and after 20 min.

 Switch on rest of system (switch on extension lead and the On/Off button on the back of the monochromator).